Multiform-Validator/docs/CONTRIBUTING.md

 ## Contribution Guidelines

+feat: Adds a new feature to the project.
+For example:

+feat: Add controller for user management
+fix: Fixes an existing bug or issue.
+For example:

+fix: Fix validation error in the controller
+refactor: Restructures existing code without changing its functionality.
+For example:

+refactor: Rearrange methods in the controller for better readability
+docs: Updates the project's documentation.
+For example:

+docs: Update documentation for the user controller
+style: Makes code style-related changes, such as formatting, indentation, etc. For example:

+style: Format code in the controller according to project guidelines
+test: Adds or modifies tests in the project.
+For example:

+test: Add tests for the user controller
+chore: Performs maintenance tasks or other activities not directly related to code.
+For example:

+chore: Update project dependencies for compatibility with new versions
+perf: Makes performance improvements in the code.
+For example:

+perf: Optimize data query in the controller
+revert: Reverts a previous change.
+For example:

+revert: Revert changes in the controller due to implementation issues
+ci: Makes modifications related to continuous integration (CI) and deployment.
+For example:

+ci: Configure CI pipeline to automatically test the controller

 - Follow the coding standards of the language you're contributing to (JavaScript, TypeScript, Java, etc.).
 - Keep the code clean and readable.
 - Add tests for new functionalities or bug fixes.